-Depending upon the length of time that applicants may need to wait to receive assistance, the PHA may use a one- or two-step application process.
+Depending upon the length of time between the date of application and the availability of housing, the PHA may use a one- or two-step application process.

 Families who wish to apply for any one of the PHA programs must complete a preapplication form on the PHA's website when application taking is open.
-Application's will be made available in an accessible format upon request from a person with a disability.
+Applications will be made available in an accessible format upon request from a person with a disability.

 The application process will involve two phases.
-The first is the "initial" application for assistance (referred to as a pre-application).
+The first is the "initial" application for assistance (referred to as the pre-application).
 The first phase results in the family's placement on the waiting list.